Career Timeline of Billy Idol: Major Achievements and Milestones

 2016: "Rebel Yell" Performance with Miley Cyrus

-On October 30, 2018, Billy Idol, Tony James, Steve Jones, and Paul Cook performed a free gig at the Roxy in Hollywood under the name Generation Sex, playing material from Generation X and the Sex Pistols.
+On 30 October 2018, Billy Idol, along with former Generation X members Tony James, Steve Jones, and Paul Cook, performed a free gig at the Roxy in Hollywood under the name Generation Sex, playing a combined set of their former bands' material.

 February 2020: "Billy Never Idles" Public Service Campaign